roadnarrows-robotics/hekateros/README.md

 Here you will find a collection of [ROS](http://ros.org) packages for the Hekateros family of robotic manipulators, with examples including simulations and real-world applications.
 Hekateros manipulators are available in 4DOF and 5DOF configurations, plus an additional degree of freedom provided by the default [Graboid Gripper](http://www.roadnarrows-store.com/roadnarrows-graboid-series-d.html).

-To get up and running with a new Hekateros, check out our docs in the Wiki:
+To get up and running with a new Hekateros, check out the documentation in the Hekateros ROS Wiki:

 * [**Hekateros ROS Wiki**](https://github.com/roadnarrows-robotics/hekateros/wiki)
  * [**Installation Guide**](https://github.com/roadnarrows-robotics/hekateros/wiki/ROS-Hekateros-Installation-Guide)